Digests & notifications

 How the email digest works, how to schedule it, and what counts as worth notifying about.

 A digest is the periodic email summary of activity across your tracked sources.
-It rolls up new releases and lockfile alerts since the last digest, filtered by your notification threshold.
+It rolls up new releases and high-risk available upgrades since the last digest, filtered by your notification threshold.

 Configuring the digest #